sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 == Changelog ==

+= 5.2.16 =

+* Modifies the installation module to create a JSON backup file of the forms structures before updating the database.
+* Adds new form templates.
+* Modifies the CFF Elementor Block.

 = 5.2.15 =

 * Fixes an issue processing the notification email attachments in the free plugin distribution.